sdthomas91/n-g-spmu/TESTING.md

 ### Navigation

-- Standard navigation featured left aligned menu; amended this to ensure centre alignemnt for easy viewing.
+- Standard navigation featured left aligned menu; amended this to ensure centre alignment for easy viewing.
+- Dropdown was used to ensure easy navigation without making the main nav too crammed.
+Dropdown functionality was taken from Bootstrap to ensure good responsiveness and smooth functionality.
 - Utilised bootstrap and css to ensure logo centered upon scaling down of screen size; this delivers a more appealing aesthetic with the hamburger icon
 - Included some interaction feedback with the navigation in the form of font colour change on hover.
 The font will change from a light grey to a dark grey to illustrate that it is a clickable link.